-We are rated ‘Good’ by the CQC, who also praised our people for their motivated and caring approach to their work.
+We are rated 'Outstanding’ by the CQC, who also praised our people for their motivated and caring approach to their work.
 You can read the report here.

-We’re proud to be one of a number of mental health and learning disability trusts that have received a ‘Good’ rating from the Care Quality Commission (CQC).
-The CQC inspectors praised our staff and highlighted behaviour that they described as kind, respectful and compassionate.
-The CQC also noted that HPFT’s leaders and managers are visible and approachable.
+We’re proud to be one of only five mental health and learning disability trusts that have received an ‘Outstanding’ rating from the Care Quality Commission (CQC).

 We are driven by a very strong set of values which are the basis of how our staff behave to each other and to the people using our services